xorxornop/ObscurCore/README.md

 And calculating shared secret:

     EcKeyConfiguration ephemeral;
-    byte[] initiatorSS = UM1Exchange.Initiate(senderKeypair.ExportPublicKey(), senderKeypair.GetPrivateKey(), out ephemeral);
+    byte[] initiatorSS = Um1Exchange.Initiate(senderKeypair.ExportPublicKey(), senderKeypair.GetPrivateKey(), out ephemeral);
-	byte[] responderSS = UM1Exchange.Respond(receiverKeypair.ExportPublicKey(), receiverKeypair.GetPrivateKey(), ephemeral);
+	byte[] responderSS = Um1Exchange.Respond(receiverKeypair.ExportPublicKey(), receiverKeypair.GetPrivateKey(), ephemeral);

 ### Signatures ###

 No concrete implementation is yet in place.
-ECDSA is being added.
-The preferred example of this is Ed25519.
+ECDSA is being added - the preferred example of this is Ed25519.
 DSA proper (using RSA) will most likely not be added due to concerns with security and efficiency.
 Watch this space.